openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/5_generics.rst

     frontend_status: None

-The type *Partial<T>* constructs a type with all properties of *T* set to optional. *T* must be a class or an interface type.
+The type *Partial<T>* constructs a type with all properties of *T* set to optional. *T* must be a class or an interface type:

 .. code-block:: typescript
    :linenos: